-Around St. Helena the valley floor narrows between the Mayacamas and Vaca mountains.
-These slopes reflect heat onto the 9,000 or so acres below, and since there's less fog and wind, things get pretty toasty.
-In fact, this is one of the hottest AVAs in Napa Valley, with midsummer temperatures often reaching the mid-90s.
+The Napa Valley floor narrows between the Mayacamas and Vaca mountains around St. Helena.
+The slopes reflect heat onto the vineyards below, and since there's less fog and wind, things get pretty toasty.
+This is one of the valley's hottest AVAs, with midsummer temperatures often reaching the mid-90s.
 Bordeaux varietals are the most popular grapes grown here—especially Cabernet Sauvignon but also Merlot, Cabernet Franc, and Sauvignon Blanc.
 High-profile wineries bearing a St. Helena address abound, with Beringer, Charles Krug, and Ehlers Estate among the ones whose stories begin in the 19th century.
 The successes of relatively more recent arrivals such as Stony Hill, Rombauer, Duckhorn, Hall, Phelps, and a few dozen others have only added to the town's enological cachet.